 Sickness grows in the dark.

-When I finally accepted my treatment team’s diagnosis of me getting more intense care for anorexia, I didn’t want anyone to know.
+When I finally accepted my treatment team’s recommendation to go to a more intense level of care for anorexia, I didn’t want anyone to know.
 I made up excuses and was vague with those around me.
 The shame of needing help grew with every lie, every avoidance.

 The students decided that I was getting plastic surgery.
 Bless them.
 They are kids- and it is human nature to want explanation.

 I realized that it was not only curiosity that was fueling the rumors about me going off the grid; it was genuine concern.
 Well, with permission from my higher ups, I told my students the truth.
-I was going to an inpatient treatment center to heal from a debilitating eating disorder that I had struggled with for 16 years.
+I was going to an inpatient treatment center to recover from a debilitating eating disorder I’d struggled with for 16 years.

 Here’s the benefits of being open about your ED